aott33/FinanceTracker/README.md

 FinTracker.py
 - Asks for mysql user, passwd, and database
 - Creates Database if user requests new database
 - Asks user to import file or input data
 - Import csv
 - Make csv a tuple
 - Adds Transactions
 - Allows manual input of data
 - Returns total spent and total saved

+To Do:
+- Add items from csv file to database
+- Sort database by date and category (Can you sort by two criteria in MySQL?)
+- Create functions to add data manually